mrdaniellewis/react-listboxes/examples/drop_down/identical_options/README.md

-# Drop down with string options
+# Drop down with identical options

-A drop down whose options are an array of strings.
+All the options in this drop down technically have the same `indentity`.

+While it is possible to select any option, note that only the first option is ever selected when re-opened.